vestabu/Vsts-Build-Task-InlinePowershell/Xpirit.Vsts.Build.InlinePowershell.Extension/readme.md

 # Xpirit.Vsts.Build.InlinePowershell

-Build extension that enable you to run inline Powershell.
-You can execute the powershell you enter in the textbox.
+Build extension that enable you to run Powershell entered in a textbox.
+You can choose to run in a normal Powershell or an Azure Powershell.

 # Documentation